-There are over 439,000 Tennesseans providing unpaid care for a loved one with Alzheimer’s.
+There are over 444,000 Tennesseans providing unpaid care for a loved one with Alzheimer’s.
 Providing this care often comes at a great expense both financially and to the caregiver’s health.
-Those who take on the relentlessly exhausting labor of love that is caring for a family member with Alzheimer’s need support.
-Our priority legislation seeks to deliver home and community-based services including respite to those living alone with Alzheimer's and those being cared for in home by a family member or other informal caregiver.
-S.B.1889/H.B.
-2674, the Colonel Thomas G. Bowden Memorial Act creates a pilot program, OPTIONS for Dementia Care, which will provide Tennesseans with Alzheimer's and dementia with services such as respite care, homemaker services, personal care, and home delivered meals.
-Contact your legislators now and ask them to support!
+Those who take on the exhausting labor of love that is caring for a family member with Alzheimer’s need support.
+The Alzheimer’s Association is calling on state policymakers to enact legislation to deliver home and community-based services including respite to those living alone with Alzheimer's and those being cared for in home by a family member or other informal caregiver.
+The Colonel Thomas G. Bowden Memorial Act will create a pilot program, OPTIONS for Dementia Care, which will provide Tennesseans with Alzheimer's and dementia with services such as respite care, homemaker services, personal care, and home delivered meals.

 Tennessee State Plan Overview